Rish-01/blog/content/posts/ml_estimation.md

 ## Connecting MLE to KL Divergence

 So far, we have seen KL Divergence and MLE as two different concepts.
 However, there is an intricate connection between them.
 It turns out that minimizing the KL divergence is equivalent to maximizing the ML Estimator.
-As discussed in this [article](https://researchweb.iiit.ac.in/~md.faizal/articles/like-kl.html), I'll be going through the proof of their equivalence.
+As discussed in the [article](https://researchweb.iiit.ac.in/~md.faizal/articles/like-kl.html), I'll be going through the proof of their equivalence.

-As defined earlier, let $ p_{\text{data}}(\boldsymbol{x}, y) $ be the true data distribution which is unknown and $ p_{\text{model}}(x; \theta) $ be our model distribution which we are trying to learn.
+As defined earlier, let $ p_{\text{data}}(\boldsymbol{x}) $ be the true data distribution which is unknown and $ p_{\text{model}}(\boldsymbol{x}; \theta) $ be our model distribution which we are trying to learn.
 We are trying to estimate the true distribution with our model distribution by finding good estimates to its parameters $ \theta $.

 $$
     \begin{align*}